How To Rank Higher On Google – The Ultimate Guide

 - Displaying author bios with credibility indicators

 The more authoritative and trustworthy your website appears, the greater your chance of ranking well.
-This strategy will increase a positive signal to Google and make your website an authority that will eventually help you outrank your direct competitors.
+This strategy will send a positive signal to Google and position your website as an authority, helping you eventually outrank your direct competitors.

 Leverage Local Signals For Local SEO